 Step 6: Categorize the transactions

-Now that your transactions are in QuickBooks, it’s time to go to the Banking menu to match and categorize the transactions.
+Now that your transactions are in QuickBooks, it’s time to match and categorize the transactions.
 They’re not fully in your accounts until you’ve reviewed them.

 Step 7: Reconcile the transactions

-Now your transactions are in QuickBooks, but there’s one more thing to consider: reconciling them.
+Your transactions are in QuickBooks.
+Now you need to reconcile them.
 This ensures your books are accurate and there aren’t any duplicate transactions.